Alan-Miller/sass/README.md

     .Login {
       .header {
         color: black;
-        /* These apply only to .header elements inside .Login element (inside .App) */ /* Any .header inside .Login will inherit background-color: #222 but will have
+        /* This applies only to .header elements inside .Login element (inside .App) Any .header inside .Login will inherit background-color: #222 but will have
         color: black (because this style is more specific).
 Any .header not inside .Login will have color: white, not color: black. */ }